joelek/bonsai/readme.md

 #### Attribute

-An attribute may be get for the element through the `attribute(key)` method.
+An attribute value or state may be retrieved for the element through the `attribute(key)` method.

-* The `key` argument must be used to specify the attribute key.
+* The `key` argument must be used to specify the key of the attribute.

-An attribute may be set for the element through the `attribute(key, value)` method.
+An attribute value or state may be set for the element through the `attribute(key, attribute)` method.

-* The `key` argument must be used to specify the attribute key.
+* The `key` argument must be used to specify the key of the attribute.
-* The `value` argument must be used to specify the attribute value.
+* The `attribute` argument must be used to specify the attribute value or state.

-The attribute with the given `key` may be removed from the element by explicitly specifying the `value` argument as undefined.
+The attribute with the given `key` may be removed from the element by explicitly specifying the `attribute` as undefined.

-The `class` attribute will automatically be parsed and serialized as an array of class names.
+The `class` attribute must be specified as, and will be retrieved as, an array of attribute values or states.
-The `style` attribute will automatically be parsed and serialized as a record of style properties.
+The `style` attribute must be specified as, and will be retrieved as, a record of attribute values or states.

 #### Listener